tspindler-cms/DCS-F8/README.md

 ## Thanks to:

-- Spino for the mod
+- Mario and Spino for the mod
 - Hawkeye for the updates
 - Pedro Caparros for the orignial livery
 - TeTeT for the USS Bon Homme Richard